U.S. business borrowings jump 19% in April - ELFA survey

 "What we see so far in terms of capital equipment investment is indeed encouraging as we head into the summer months."

-The ELFA survey of 25 members includes Bank of America Corp, and the financing affiliates or units of Caterpillar Inc, Dell Technologies Inc and Siemens AG.
+The ELFA survey of 25 members includes Bank of America Corp (BAC.N), and the financing affiliates or units of Caterpillar Inc (CAT.N), Dell Technologies Inc (DELL.N) and Siemens AG (SIEGn.DE).

 Washington-based ELFA, which reports economic activity for the nearly $1-trillion equipment finance sector, said credit approvals totaled 76.3% in April compared with 77% in March.